materialsproject/custodian/docs/index.rst

 .. code-block:: python

     class ExampleJob(Job):
+        """
+        This example job simply sums a random sequence of 100 numbers between 0 and 1, adds it to an initial value and puts the value in 'total' key in params.
+Note that it subclasses the Job abstract base class.
+        """

         def __init__(self, jobid, params={"initial": 0, "total": 0}):
+            """
+            The initialization of the ExampleJob requires a jobid, something to simply identify a job, and a params argument, which is a mutable dict that enables storage of the results and can be transferred from Job to Handler.
+            """
             self.jobid = jobid
             self.params = params

         def setup(self):
+            """
+            The setup sets the initial and total values to zero at the start of a Job.
+            """
             self.params["initial"] = 0
             self.params["total"] = 0

         def run(self):
+            """
+            Doing the actual run, i.e., generating a random sequence of 100 numbers between 0 and 1, summing it and adding it to the inital value to get the total value.
+            """
             print "Running job {}".format(self.jobid)
-            sequence = np.random.rand(100, 1)
+            sequence = [random.uniform(0, 1) for i in range(100)]
-            self.params["total"] = self.params["initial"] + np.sum(sequence)
+            self.params["total"] = self.params["initial"] + sum(sequence)
             print "Current total = {}".format(self.params["total"])

         def postprocess(self):
+            # Simply just print a success message.
             print "Success for job {}".format(self.jobid)

         def name(self):
+            """
+            A name for the job.
+            """
             return "ExampleJob{}".format(self.jobid)

         @property
         def to_dict(self):
+            """
+            All Jobs must implement a to_dict property that returns a JSON serializable dict to enable Custodian to log the job information in a json file.
+            """
             return {"jobid": self.jobid}

         @staticmethod
         def from_dict(d):
+            """
+            Similarly, all Jobs must implement a from_dict static method that takes in a dict of the form returned by to_dict and returns a actual Job.
+            """
             return ExampleJob(d["jobid"])

-This example job simply sums a random sequence of 100 numbers between 0 and 1, adds it to an initial value and puts the value in 'total' variable.
+The ExampleJob simply sums a random sequence of 100 numbers between 0 and 1, adds it to an initial value and puts the value in 'total' variable.
+The ExampleJob subclasses the Job abstract base class, and implements the necessary API comprising of just three key methods: **setup(), run(), and postprocess()**.

 Let us now define an ErrorHandler that will check if the total value is >= 50, and if it is not, it will increment the initial value by 1 and rerun the ExampleJob again.

 .. code-block:: python

     class ExampleHandler(ErrorHandler):
+        """
+        This example error handler checks if the value of total is >= 50.
+If it is not, the handler increments the initial value and rerun the ExampleJob until a total >= 50 is obtained.
+        """

         def __init__(self, params):
+            """
+            The initialization of the ExampleHandler takes in the same params argument, which should contain the results from the ExampleJob.
+            """
             self.params = params

         def check(self):
+            """
+            The check() step should return a boolean indicating if there are errors.
+In this case, we define an error to be a situation where the total is less than 50.
+            """
             return self.params["total"] < 50

         def correct(self):
+            """
+            The correct() step should fix any errors and return a dict summarizing the actions taken.
+In this case, we increment the initial value by 1 in an attempt to increase the total.
+            """
             self.params["initial"] += 1
             print "Total < 50.
 Incrementing initial to {}".format( self.params["initial"])